 Some famous examples of Deco are the auditorium of Radio City Music Hall and the Empire State Building in New York.

-Your mission is to find either an Art Nouveau or Art Deco building or structure to post in this category.
+Your mission is to find either an Art Nouveau, Art Deco or Cubist building or structure to post in this category.
 Please title your waymark similar to the following example: Empire State Building – New York City, New York

 These styles of architecture are famous for their types of ornamentation so any extra photos of building details would greatly enhance the quality of your waymark.
 Waymarks posted without a description in the “long description” section will be denied and asked to be resubmitted when the description is added.